About Sources in TW

 Sources With Versions or Translated Titles

 Some sources exist in more than one version, either with translated titles or in entirely translated versions.
-To add a translated title, use the radial annotator, under "alternate values", and add the information under "title" to add the English version, such as in the case below:
+To add a translated title, use the radial annotator, under Alternate values

 Example Paper With Title in German and English